HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 <p></p>
 </div>

-#### Patient-Directed B2C Using Digital Identity
+#### Patient-Directed B2C Using Digital Identity from External Identity Provider and Optional HL7 Person Identifier

-Description: This is a special case of Patient-Directed exchange in which a third-party Identity Provider is used.
-The use case involves health data access such as in TEFCA Individual Access Services, but could also be used in different cases where patient authentication is required, such as consent management or request for restrictions (part of view, download, and transmit to 3rd party).
+Description: This is a special case of Patient-Directed exchange that is also based on SMART App Launch workflow (or equivalent) in which a Digital Identifier assigned by a third-party Identity Provider is optionally used along iwth credentials from that Identity Provider (for example, as in HL7 UDAP FAST Tiered OAuth for User Authentication, publicly-available standards-based identity APIs such as OpenID Connect or authenticator APIs such as FIDO, or a NIST NCCoE-supported mDL workflow, as appropriate).
+The use case involves health data access such as in TEFCA Individual Access Services or other Patient Access workflow, but applies where authentication of an individual is required, such as consent management or request for restrictions (part of view, download, and transmit to 3rd party).

-Actors: Patient or Authorized Representative, Third-Party requester (for example, Insurance Company), Healthcare Organization, Identity Provider
+Actors: Patient (User), Patient Chosen App (for example, FHIR client application operated by Insurance Company), Authorization Server and FHIR Server (Healthcare Organization), Identity Provider

+Pre-Conditions:
+- The patient registered for an account and their identity was verified by the Identity Provider at IDIAL1.8 or higher.
+- The patient’s HL7 Person Identifier (optional) was assigned by the Identity Provider.
+- The Identity Provider SHALL publish standards-based APIs, a conformant identity verification policy (for example, a Registration Practices Statement), and a publicly available Relying Party Agreement (such that private contracting with the Identity Provider is not required); the Identity Provider is trusted by any additional policies required by Healthcare Organization’s system.

+Workflow:

-1. The patient authenticates to their insurance company’s system using the credential associated with their Digital Identifier and authorizes the Identity Provider to share their identifier with the insurance company as representative of their identity.
+1. The patient, a user of Insurance Company’s app, authenticates to Healthcare Organization with the credential assigned by Identity Provider and bound to their Digital Identity, and authorizes Identity Provider to share identity claims about them--conformant with this IG and optionally including their HL7 Person Identifier--with Healthcare Organization, and authorizes Healthcare Organization to share their health data with Insurance Company.
-2. The insurance company uses the Digital Identifier in a match request to the healthcare organization.
+2. If needed (because the HL7 Person Identifier is not yet known to Healthcare Organization and/or insufficient demographics are included in the Identity Provider’s claims), Healthcare Organization can contact the patient out of band for additional information or can request information, including real-time identity verification, through their intrinsic OAuth authentication prompt or equivalent.
-3. Because this strong identity assurance credential has been used to authenticate the individual to both systems, the individual authorizes sharing of PII from the Identity Provider to the healthcare organization for identity resolution, and authorization to share health data with the insurance company is obtained, the health system can confidently share the correct patient data with the requesting party.
+3. Because this strong identity assurance credential has been used to authenticate the individual, so long as sufficient demographics are included in the Identity Provider’s claims and based on its trust of Identity Provider, Healthcare Organization can confidently share the correct patient data with Insurance Company.

-4. If needed, the health system can contact the account holder out of band for additional information or can request real-time identity verification if the Digital Identity is not yet known to them.
+In another variation of this use case, the User is an Authorized Representatives of the Patient.

 &emsp;&emsp;

-#### App-Mediated B2B with Patient User (includes B2B Patient Request workflows)
+#### App-Mediated B2B with Individual User (includes B2B Patient Request workflows)

 Actors: User (Authorized Representative or Patient), B2B App, Authorization Server, FHIR Server

-Description: In this use case, a patient or their authorized representative uses a patient-facing app, not necessarily operated by a HIPAA Covered Entity, to exercise their HIPAA Right of Access.
-The user’s identity is verified in accordance with this guide.
-This use case which relies on [UDAP Business-to-Business](https://hl7.org/fhir/us/udap-security/STU1/) security model in FHIR transactions may be limited to a match with or without endpoint lookup (record location) or may also include a health data request.
-In other words, the user is attempting to access patient id(s) corresponding to one or more endpoints and/or the patient’s health data at those endpoints without using a credential they obtained from the data creator or intermediary data holder.
-Note that this use case can be implemented for record location at one or more endpoints and a different use case employed for access to health data.
-Trust in the requesting party is essential to having confidence in the requester's assertions, since ultimately this is a B2C transaction.
-When performed by a trusted participant under TEFCA, this use case is also referred to as an Individual Access Services.
+Description: This is a Business-to-Business use case, though ultimately health data is shared with a consumer.
+In this use case, a patient or their authorized representative uses a consumer-facing app, not necessarily operated by a HIPAA Covered Entity or Business Associate, to exercise their HIPAA Right of Access.
+When performed by a trusted participant under TEFCA, this use case is also referred to as an Individual Access Services.The user’s identity is verified in accordance with this guide.
+This use case relies on [UDAP Business-to-Business](https://hl7.org/fhir/us/udap-security/b2b.html) security model if health data is exchanged via FHIR.
+It is similar to Patient-Directed B2C Using Digital Identity from External Identity Provider and Optional HL7 Person Identifier, except that instead of explicitly authenticating the User as part of the transaction, an attestation from the Business initiating the query provides verified demographics about the User they have authenticated.

+The workflow may be limited to a match with or without endpoint lookup (record location) or may also or instead be a health data request.
+Since the user's app is attempting to access patient id(s) and/or the patient’s health data without using a credential accepted by the data creator to authenticate themselves, the degree to which the organization operating the responding FHIR server trusts the B2B App is essential to their confidence in the B2B App's assertions about the User's identity, as is the quality of those identity claims, given that this is ultimately a B2C transaction.
+Note that this use case can be implemented for record location at one or more endpoints and a different use case employed for access to health data, or vice-versa.

+Pre-conditions:
+- The Patient’s identity AND (if User is not Patient) the Authorized Representative’s SHALL be verified in accordance with this guide and at IDIAL1.8 or higher.
-Pre-conditions: requester can meet Consumer Match requirements for the Patient AND (if different individuals) the Authorized Representative--sufficient demographics with input weight score of 10 or greater are available for match input and were verified at IAL1.8 or greater; if the individual has a credential it is AAL2 or greater.
+- The B2B App can themselves, or through a trusted Identity Provider, conform to Consumer Match requirements of this IG for the Patient AND (if User is not Patient) the Authorized Representative--sufficient match input demographics with input weight score of 10 or greater are available and were verified at IAL1.8 or greater; if the individual has a credential its authentication assurance is AAL2 or higher.

 Workflow:
-1. A user would like to access a patient’s records via an app that is trusted by the responder.
-The user logs into the application to do so, with a Digital Identity or equivalent (IAL1.8/AAL2) credentials.
+1. A User would like to access a patient’s records via an app that is trusted by the responding system.
+The User authenticates themselves with a [Digital Identity](digital-identity.html#requirements-for-digital-identifiers-for-individuals) or equivalent (IDIAL1.8/AAL2) credentials.
-2. When the user initiates the query, the application undergoes a UDAP B2B with User Authentication process, using a B2B credential to establish trust with the responder.
+2. When the User initiates the query, the B2B App undergoes an [HL7 UDAP FAST Business-to-Business](https://hl7.org/fhir/us/udap-security/b2b.html) workflow, using its digital certificate or an equivalent method to authenticate to the responding system.
+The B2B App includes information about itself and its User within the B2B Authorization Extension Object and the B2B with User Authorization Extension Object included in its Authentication JWT (or for TEFCA IAS, the TEFCA IAS Authorization Extension Object), or in an equivalent manner if not an HL7 UDAP Business-to-Business workflow.
+Since this workflow involves a Consumer Match request, the user_person, user_information, or any OIDC ID Token elements within these Authorization Extension Objects SHALL contain only demographics that have been verified at IAL1.8 or higher or are consistent with other evidence used in the identity verification process performed by the party(ies) making identity claims, as per this IG’s [Consumer Match](patient-matching.html#consumer-match) requirements and other [Match Requirements](patient-matching.html#match-requirements).
+To reach the match input quality score minimum of 10, this generally means First Name, Last Name, Date of Birth, and two other demographics such as home address, email, mobile number, HL7 Person Identifier, or previous address.
+When OIDC ID Token elements signed by a third party are included in a transaction, the acr value SHALL be included to indicate the minimum level at which any included demographics have been verified (if in a SMART Health card or link, the level of identity assurance is included as per SMART).
+HL7 UDAP JWT-Based Authentication B2C with Tiered OAuth may be considered by implementers, to verify trust with and securely scale the use of third party Identity Providers while including the User explicitly within the transaction.
-3. The identity of the user is evaluated by the Authorization Server against their database of patients and authorized representatives to determine, if a Consumer Match exists, which patients’ data this individual may access.
+3. The identity of the B2B App and its User is evaluated by the Authorization Server by comparing the identity claims about the User (and Patient, if different) against the patients and authorized representatives whose identities they previously verified at IDIAL1.5 or higher to determine, if a Consumer Match exists and the B2B App and any included claims are trusted, which patient's or patients’ data the User is authorized to access.
-4. When authentication is complete, the application creates a match request with the demographics available for the patient in the query, again meeting Consumer Match requirements--match input weight score of 10 or greater, IAL1.8 and L1.
+4. When authentication is complete, an $IDI-match or equivalent request is made to the FHIR Server, again meeting Consumer Match requirements--match input weight score of 10 or greater, demographic attributes each verified at IDIAL1.8 or higher, and using the L1 invariant.
 5. The responder will undergo a weighting adjudication to determine the strength of the match request.
-6. If sufficient, the responder will then run a match against their patient database.
+6. If sufficient, the responder will then complete a Consumer Match against their patient database that includes identities responder has verified at IDIAL1.5 or higher.
-7. If a Consumer Match on the patient results, the resultant Patient resource will be returned in a FHIR Bundle
+7. If there is a Consumer Match on the patient, and the User is authorized to access that patient's health data, the resultant Patient resource will be returned in a FHIR Bundle as per $IDI-match; otherwise, the bundle is empty.
+If an alternative workflow is used ($IDI-match, the appropriate patient data or “no match found” is returned.

 <div>
 <figure class="figure">